vanguardbackup/docs/development-handbook.md

 Welcome to the Vanguard Development Guide!
 We're happy that you're interested in contributing to Vanguard.

-Thanks for your interest in contributing to Vanguard.
 This guide will help you:

 1. Set up your development environment
 2. Understand our contribution process